Champion racehorse sells for record $7.1m

 A veterinary examination soon after that race showed minor signs of wear and tear but Ellis decided retirement was the best option.

-Imperatriz won $7.5 million during her career so along with her sale price returns over $14 million in profit, minus expenses, on her purchase price.
+Imperatriz won $7.5 million during her career, so along with her sale price, she returns over $14 million in profit, minus expenses, on her purchase price.
 That will be shared, after commissions, by her syndicate of owners.

 It is common for most fillies and mares who are raced by large syndicates to be sold at public auction as breeding by committee is logistically very difficult and the auction system establishes a clear market value.

-Bidding on her opened at A$4million and quickly reached her A$5million reserve at which point she was on the market and was going to be sold.
+Bidding on her opened at A$4m and quickly reached her A$5m reserve at which point she was on the market and was going to be sold.

-It is believed two of the other giants of world thoroughbred breeding in Arrowfield and Coolmore were also in play at the A$6million mark before Yulong beat them.
+It is believed two of the other giants of world thoroughbred breeding in Arrowfield and Coolmore were also in play at the A$6m mark before Yulong beat them.

 Te Akau boss David Ellis, who bought Imperatriz as a yearling, told the Herald he is thrilled for the 14 members of the Imperatriz syndicate and for the New Zealand racing industry.